 Both feature a comfortable enough fit for all day wear, with normal buckled straps as opposed to the new-age nonsense found on a host of fitness trackers.

 When it comes to design, it's pretty much a dead heat between these two rubber numbers.
+If you want more variety though, the Charge 2 is the one to go for.
 But what about tracking?
 That's a slightly different story.

 Vivosmart HR+ v Charge 2: Activity tracking